 NORTHERN AUSTRALIA’S LARGEST OPERATOR

-Nautilus Aviation is a privately owned and operated, proven helicopter specialist with over 25 years flying experience and has grown to become one of Australia’s premier helicopter operators.
+Nautilus Aviation is a privately owned and operated, proven helicopter specialist and has grown to become one of Australia’s premier helicopter operators.
 Today our network of bases spans Cairns, Port Douglas, Townsville, Darwin, Kakadu (Jabiru), Nhulunbuy (Gove) and Torres Strait (Horn Island).

 Nautilus Aviation has built an outstanding reputation based on the quality and diversity of our fleet of helicopters and our commitment to the safety of all passengers and personnel at all times.

 We pride ourselves on our customer service from the delivery of commercial air work, pilot training and chartered flights all while working in partnership with a number of top tourism operators to deliver leisure experiences over some of the iconic natural landscapes of Northern Australia.

 OUR KEY BASES

 As the leaders in heli-transfers throughout North Queensland and the Northern Territory, our vast

 knowledge of Australia’s top end ensures all trips are safe, enjoyable and convenient